 For a simple way to do this kind of project, check out the USA State Study Notebooking Bundle, If you wish to purchase the pack, use this link and the code benandmeUSA for a 25% discount.
 This is the recommended resource for my unit study series on the U.S. states, Notebooking Across the USA.

 Depending on the ages of your students, you might just buy a simple puzzle of the United States (or whichever country you live), or one of the world, and just leave them opportunity to work on the puzzle.
 This will help them learn where places are in relationship to each other and the world, state and country names, and capital cities.

 If you have highschoolers like us though, you’ll want to challenge them a little more than a basic puzzle of the United States.
 We highly recommend the 4D Cityscape USA History Over Time Puzzle.
-Ben recently received this puzzle from Timberdoodle to take a look at, and has had a great time putting it together (even Dad got in on this one).
+Ben recently received this puzzle, and has had a great time putting it together (even Dad got in on this one).

 This isn’t your everyday, ordinary, run-of-the-mill puzzle of the U.S. First of all, it’s a puzzle for older kids, which is nice, because finding puzzles for puzzle-loving high schoolers isn’t always a simple feat.
 Creating a puzzle for teens means that there are some must-have features.
 For example, the puzzle needs to be more complex.